 How to Interview for Soft Skills (Guide)

-The landscape of work has been in flux for some time as technologies and societal shifts have influenced how companies think of work.
-Enterprises are reassessing their HR models and many leaders realize that a view of the workforce as a rigid structure of job descriptions and defined career paths is going the way of the dodo.
-Artificial intelligence (AI) has been maturing over the past decade, slowly moving into all organizational functions.
-Leaders have been watching the advance of this and other technologies as they try to figure out how to adapt to a new marketplace.
+The world of work has been evolving for some time, influenced by technologies and societal shifts.
+As a result, enterprises are reassessing their HR models, and many leaders realize that a view of the workforce as a rigid structure of job descriptions and defined career paths is going the way of the dodo.
+Over the past decade, artificial intelligence (AI) has slowly moved into all organizational functions.
+Leaders have been watching the advance of this and other technologies as they try to figure out how to adapt to an ever-changing marketplace.

 GATE